-The shares of common stock offered in this prospectus are shares of Northann Corp., the Nevada holding company, which has no material operations of its own and conducts substantially all of its operations through its operating entities in the United States, Hong Kong and China.
-For a description of our corporate structure, see "Corporate History and Structure" beginning on page 52.
+The shares of common stock offered in this prospectus are shares of our Nevada holding company, which has no material operations of its own and conducts substantially all of its operations through its operating entities in the United States, Hong Kong and China.
+For a description of our corporate structure, see "Corporate History and Structure" beginning on page 51.
 Our corporate structure involves unique risks to investors.
-See "Risk Factors - Risks Related to Our Corporate Structure".

 In addition, as all of our products are manufactured through our subsidiary, Northann (Changzhou) Construction Products Co., Ltd., in China, we are subject to certain legal and operational risks associated with having operations in China.
-The Chinese government may exercise significant oversight and discretion over the conduct of our PRC subsidiaries' business and may intervene in or influence our operations at any time, which could result in a material change in our operations and/or the value of our common stock, and could significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value or become worthless.
-As of the date of this prospectus, our PRC subsidiaries are not operating in an industry that prohibits or limits foreign investment.
-In addition, as advised by our PRC counsel, Grandall Law Firm, other than those permissions or approvals required for a domestic company in China to engage in the businesses similar to ours, we are not required to obtain any permissions or approvals from Chinese authorities, including the China Securities Regulatory Commission (CSRC), Cyberspace Administration of China (CAC) or any other governmental agency that is required to operate the business of the PRC subsidiaries and to offer the securities of the Company to foreign investors.
-Specifically, we are not subject to cybersecurity review with the Cyberspace Administration of China, or the "CAC," under the Cybersecurity Review Measures that became effective on February 15, 2022, since we currently do not have over one million users' personal information and do not anticipate that we will be collecting over one million users' personal information in the foreseeable future, which we understand might otherwise subject us to the Cybersecurity Review Measures; we are also not subject to network data security review by the CAC if the Draft Regulations on the Network Data Security Administration (Draft for Comments) (the "Security Administration Draft") are enacted as proposed, since we currently do not have over one million users' personal information and do not collect data that affects or may affect national security and we do not anticipate that we will be collecting over one million users' personal information or data that affects or may affect national security in the foreseeable future, which we understand might otherwise subject us to the Security Administration Draft.
-However, if we do not receive or maintain the permissions and approvals, or we inadvertently conclude that such permissions and approvals are not required, or applicable laws, regulations, or interpretations change such that we are required to obtain permission and approval in the future, we may be subject to investigations by competent regulators, fines or penalties, ordered to suspend our relevant operations and rectify any non-compliance, prohibited from engaging in relevant business or conducting any offering, and these risks could result in a material adverse change in our operations and/or the value of our common stock, and could significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value or become worthless.
-See "Risk Factors - Risks Related to Doing Business in China".
+The Chinese government may exercise significant oversight and discretion over the conduct of our PRC subsidiaries' business and may intervene in or influence our operations at any time, which could result in a material change in our operations and/or the value of our common stock.
+As of the date of this prospectus, we are not operating in an industry that prohibits or limits foreign investment.
+In addition, as advised by our PRC counsel, Grandall Law Firm, other than those permissions or approvals required for a domestic company in China to engage in the businesses similar to ours, we are not required to obtain any permissions or approvals from Chinese authorities, including the China Securities Regulatory Commission (CSRC), Cyberspace Administration of China (CAC) or any other governmental agency that is required to operate the business of the PRC subsidiaries and to offer the securities of the Nevada holding company being registered to foreign investors.
+However, if we do not receive or maintain the permissions and approvals, or we inadvertently conclude that such permissions and approvals are not required, or applicable laws, regulations, or interpretations change such that we are required to obtain permission and approval in the future, we may be subject to investigations by competent regulators, fines or penalties, ordered to suspend our relevant operations and rectify any non-compliance, prohibited from engaging in relevant business or conducting any offering, and these risks could result in a material adverse change in our operations, significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value or become worthless.
+See "Risk Factors - Risks Related to Doing Business